lucia-auth/lucia/documentation-v3/src/pages/getting-started/nuxt.md

 import type { User } from "lucia";

 export default defineEventHandler((event) => {
-	// CSRF protection
-	// this is VERY important
-	// you may want to skip the check for HEAD and OPTIONS requests too if (context.request.method !== "GET") {
+	if (context.request.method !== "GET") {
 		const originHeader = getHeader(event, "Origin") ?? null;
 		const hostHeader = getHeader(event, "Host") ?? null;